 Unable to make it to Japan for Christmas?
 No problem!
-Bokksu has plenty of holiday-inspired gift boxes available on Bokksu Boutique, so you can celebrate Christmas just like you would in Japan, all from the comfort of your own home.
-Bokksu’s 2022 Holiday Collection includes can’t-miss delights like the Original Sweets Gift Basket and the Premium Tea Box that make for the perfect addition to any Christmas party (and a great excuse to treat yourself to a holiday present, too).
+Bokksu has plenty of holiday-inspired gift boxes available at our Bokksu Japanese snack boutique, so you can celebrate Christmas just like you would in Japan, all from the comfort of your own home.
+Bokksu Boutique offers can’t-miss delights like the Original Sweets Gift Basket and the Premium Tea Box that make for the perfect addition to any Christmas party (and a great excuse to treat yourself to a holiday present, too).

 Not to mention, new subscribers to Bokksu’s monthly Japanese snack box subscription service will not only have their first order wrapped and delivered in a traditional furoshiki, but will also score a Mt.
 Fuji sake cup, and kimono robe when they buy a 12-month subscription for Christmas.
 So what are you waiting for?
 It’s the Christmas gift that keeps on giving all year long.